stdx-space/syojctl/README.md

 2. Fetch the problem details from the SYOJ API
 3. Render the problem in a beautifully formatted way in your terminal

+The submit command will:
+1. Load the saved authentication credentials
+2. Read source code from a file or standard input
+3. Submit the code to SYOJ for evaluation

 ## Architecture

 - `main.go` - Main application entry point